waritheddine/MAPPIN/README.md

     nodes) in a single directory.
 You'll need 5 files:

   (2.1) Network files:
-     You'll need A.net and B.net , tab-separated files
+     You'll need A.pin and B.pin , tab-separated files
      where each line contains an interaction.
-For example, the first 5 lines of A.net are:
+For example, the first 5 lines of A.pin are:

      ====== BEGIN ========
      INTERACTOR_A INTERACTOR_B